jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 If you follow the rules in the first section about degree selection, you shouldn't have a problem.

 ## 3\.
-Do as much coursework for as you can as cheap as you can
+Do as much coursework as cheaply as you can

 It's possible for you to do a relatively large chunk of your degree at either a severe cash or time discount.
 First-time college students who are right out of high school don't typically think about the fastest or cheapest way to graduate.